 Day 6: Trip to the Wadi Hammamat

 Those who wished to travel between the Nile and the Red Sea had to cross the very arid, and potentially dangerous, Eastern Desert of Egypt (ostraka from the station of Krokodilo provide vivid details of attacks on travellers and the forts themselves by the indigenous population of this region).
 One of the shortest means to do this was to travel the route between Koptos (modern Qift) on the bend of the Nile to Myos Hormos (Quseir al-Qadim) on the Red Sea.
 This journey on foot took 6 to 7 days according to Strabo (Geography 17.1.45), and would involve travelling through the Wadi Hammamat.
 Numerous written and pictorial graffiti have been found in this area set up by travellers dating back as early as the Pharaonic period (if not earlier).
 Numerous military stations were maintained by the Romans along the Koptos to Myos Hormos route (some every 16 to 18 kilometres) in order to control and distribute water supplies, prevent smuggling, protect travellers and to maintain strategic access to the Red Sea.
-Communications towers known as skopeloi were also built on the road-side and surrounding hills.
+Communications towers known as skopeloi were also built on the road-side and surrounding hills the best designer fashion.
 One survey recorded up to 65 such towers on the Koptos-Myos Hormos route alone (Zitterkopf and Sidebotham, 1989: ‘Stations and Towers on the Quseir-Nile Road’, The Journal of Egyptian Archaeology 75: 155-189).

 Interior of the fort of Maximianon (El Zarqa) – Staircase leading up to the ramparts in fort